-With the number of teachers and school administrators that have increasingly embraced social media as a way to better connect with parents and families, we must address why it’s time to STOP using social media in the classroom.
+Social media can be a great channel for school and district administrators to post announcements and alerts for the broader community.
+But with the number of teachers and school administrators that have increasingly embraced social media as their primary way of connecting with parents and families, we must address why it’s time to STOP using social media in the classroom.
+Social media presents two major problems when it comes to actually connecting with and engaging families in their child’s education.

-It’s also easy for important messages to be lost amid all of the photos and status updates (not to mention the different formulas that determine what information a user sees).
+It’s also easy for important messages to be lost amid all of the photos and the sea of status updates (not to mention the different formulas and algorithms that determine what information a user sees).
 While private accounts and groups can work, managing who is requesting access and who sees the information year to year can be a hassle.

 The second problem revolves around the privacy of social media, and complying with privacy regulations at the local, state, and federal levels.
 Knowing whether your school or district has policies around social media use and how to comply with them is important.
 Social media usage in the classroom has the ability to clash with both FERPA and Copyright Compliance.
 Educators should be aware of FERPA policies, and what they can and cannot share in posts and photos (did you know that student handwriting is personally identifiable information?).
 A teacher posting public photos of students working on classroom projects has good intentions, but can pose certain liabilities if it’s not carefully reviewed.